Busted (band)

-Busted are an English pop punk band from Southend-on-Sea, Essex, consisting of James Bourne, Matt Willis and Charlie Simpson.
-Formed in 2000, the band had four UK number-one singles, won two Brit awards, released four studio albums and sold over 5 million records.
-The band released Busted in 2002 and A Present for Everyone in 2003 before disbanding in January 2005.
-Following the split, all three members pursued separate musical careers: Simpson as the frontman for the post-hardcore band Fightstar, Bourne as the lead singer of pop punk band Son of Dork and Willis as a solo artist.
-The band reunited in 2016 and have stayed together since.
+Busted are an English pop-punk band from Southend-on-Sea, Essex, consisting of James Bourne, Matt Willis and Charlie Simpson.
+Formed in 2000, the band has had four UK number-one singles, won two Brit Awards, released four studio albums and sold over 5 million records worldwide.
+The band released the albums Busted in 2002 and A Present for Everyone in 2003 before disbanding in January 2005.

-According to the British Phonographic Industry (BPI), Busted have been certified for 2.4 million albums and 1.8 million singles in the UK.

-In November 2013, Willis and Bourne announced plans to tour together with McFly as the "supergroup" McBusted in 2014, and this continued into 2015.
-On 10 November 2015, it was revealed that Simpson had rejoined Busted after successful secret writing sessions.
-The band then embarked on the Pigs Can Fly arena tour in May 2016 and released their third studio album, Night Driver, on 25 November 2016.

-On 26 October 2018, Busted announced their fourth album Half Way There, released on 1 February 2019, as well as a UK arena tour.
+Following the split, all three members pursued separate musical careers: Simpson as the frontman for the post-hardcore band Fightstar, Bourne as the lead singer of pop-punk band Son of Dork and Willis as a solo artist.
+The band reunited in 2015, embarking on the Pigs Can Fly arena tour in May 2016 and releasing their third studio album, Night Driver, on 25 November 2016.
+On 26 October 2018, Busted announced their fourth album, Half Way There, released on 1 February 2019, as well as a UK arena tour.
 At the end of 2019, the band embarked on a hiatus to pursue solo projects.
+In 2023, Busted announced their return for their 20th anniversary, consisting of a greatest hits album, Greatest Hits 2.0, and arena tour.

+According to the British Phonographic Industry (BPI), Busted has been certified for sales of 2.4 million albums and 3.4 million singles in the UK.